ibm-cloud-docs/appid/tutorial-roles.md

   ```
   {: pre}

-3. View the updated profile to verify that it was updated correctly.
+3. View the profile to verify that it was updated correctly.

   ```
   curl --request POST \